Growing tomatoes can be a great endeavor that provides you with literal fruits for your labor.

-- The weather for the current year (while almanacs and history’s average can do a decent job of predicting weather patterns, most times you need to make decisions as you are seeing your local weather patterns).
+- The weather for the current year (while almanacs and history’s average can do a decent job of predicting weather patterns, most times you need to make decisions based on the current year’s local weather patterns).

 For larger pots of tomato plants that are more established, you can wait to plant them outside or into a planter or container.
 With more space for their roots to grow and establish, you won’t be delaying the harvest of tomatoes by playing it safe and keeping the plants in the pots.

-For smaller packs (think 4 pack or 3 packs) or tomato plants, consider waiting until the threat of a late frost is gone.
-A cold night could wipe out seedlings or small, unestablished tomato plants, so its important to be extra careful with thm.
+For smaller packs (think 4 packs or 3 packs) of tomato plants, consider waiting until the threat of a late frost is gone.
+A cold night could wipe out seedlings or small, unestablished tomato plants, so its important to be extra careful with them.

 While you’re waiting, you can transplant the small tomato plants into a larger container.
-This will help avoid the plant getting “root bound”, which is what happens when a plant’s roots run out of soil in its pack and grow into each other to form a tightly intertwined root cube.
+This will help avoid the plant getting “root bound”, which is what happens when a plant’s roots run out of the soil in its pack and grow into each other to form a tightly intertwined root cube.
 Ultimately, this creates a plant that is not as healthy.
 If this ever happens, the best solution is to gently rip apart the roots a little before transplanting the plant.